Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity: Two functional equations for G

 \section{Two functional equations for \texorpdfstring{$G$}{G}}

-We begin by proving Theorem~\ref{thm: Gessel functional equation} which establishes a functional equation for $G$, restated here for the reader's convenience.
+We begin by proving Theorem~\ref{thm: Gessel functional equation} which establishes a functional equation for $G$.
 We then use this identity to give our first proof of Theorem~\ref{thm: ribbon functional equation}.

 A labeled tree is \bemph{increasing} if it has no left ascents or right descents.
 The term \emph{increasing} is motivated by the fact that if $T$ is an increasing tree, then the labels increase \textemdash{weakly toward the right and strictly toward the left}\textemdash{} along the path from the root of $T$ to any terminal node.
-The next lemma shows that these trees are in bijection with words on positive integers.
-The reader may skip the proof, since it is straight-forward and the rest of the paper does not depend on it. \begin{lemma} Fix $n$ and $1\leq j \leq n$.
-Then the map $\varphi_n(T)=\inorder(T)$ from the set of increasing binary trees $T$ on $n$ nodes to $\bP_n$ is a bijection.
+The next lemma shows that these trees are in bijection with words on positive integers. \begin{lemma} Fix $n$ and $1\leq j \leq n$.
+Then the map $\varphi_n(T)=\inorder(T)$ from the set of increasing binary trees $T$ on $n$ nodes to $\bP^n$ is a bijection.
 Furthermore, $\varphi_n$ restricts to a bijection between the subset of trees whose completion has $j$ right leaves and the subset of words with $j-1$ descents. \end{lemma}

 \begin{proof} {First, let $T$ be an increasing binary tree on $n$ nodes whose completion has $j$ right leaves, and let $w = \inorder(T)$.
 It can be checked that the $i$th node of $T$ in inorder has no right child if and only if $i\in \Des(w)$ or $i=n$.} Recalling the definition of the completion $\overline{T}$ from Subsection~\ref{subsec: unlabeled trees}, a node of $T$ has a right leaf in $\overline{T}$ if and only if it has no right child.
 Therefore, we see that $j = \#\Des(w) + 1$, so $w$ has $j-1$ descents.